getify/Functional-Light-JS/ch3.md

 curriedSum( 1 )( 2 )( 3 )( 4 )( 5 );		// 15
 ```

 The advantage of currying here is that each call to pass in an argument produces another function that's more specialized, and we can capture and use *that* new function later in the program.
-Partial application specifies all the partially applied arguments up front, producing a function that's waiting for all the rest of the arguments **on the next call**.
+Partial application specifies all the partially-applied arguments up front, producing a function that's waiting for all the rest of the arguments **on the next call**.

-If you wanted to use partial application to specify one parameter at a time, you'd have to keep calling `partial(..)` on each successive function.
-Curried functions do this automatically, making working with individual arguments one-at-a-time more ergonomic.
+If you wanted to use partial application to specify one parameter (or several!) at a time, you'd have to keep calling `partial(..)` again on each successive partially-applied function.
+By contrast, curried functions do this automatically, making working with individual arguments one-at-a-time more ergonomic.

 Both currying and partial application use closure to remember the arguments over time until all have been received, and then the original function can be invoked.

 ### Visualizing Curried Functions

 Let's examine more closely the `curriedSum(..)` from the previous section.
-Recall it's usage: `curriedSum(1)(2)(3)(4)(5)`; five subsequent (chained) function calls.
+Recall its usage: `curriedSum(1)(2)(3)(4)(5)`; five subsequent (chained) function calls.

 What if we manually defined a `curriedSum(..)` instead of using `curry(..)`, how would that look?